 Mission & Values

-Deer Hill’s mission is to “empower the individual by creating authentic connection to self and community through wilderness and service experiences.”
+Deer Hill’s mission is “To empower the individual to create authentic connection to self and community through wilderness and service experiences.”

 More About Deer Hill

 Deer Hill provides wilderness adventure and cultural exchange through community service to 150 participants each summer and 20-30 organizations throughout the year.
 We are a small wilderness adventure camp based in Colorado that delivers a personalized experience.
 We maintain a staff to participant ratio of 1:4, and cap enrollment for each summer expedition team at 15.
 This gives participants the space and opportunity to shine as individuals.

 Field staff are licensed river guides and climbing instructors, many of whom return year after year to work at Deer Hill.
 In the off-seasons, they work in a variety of fields all around the country, and bring these experiences to their work with Deer Hill.